JustJoseM/CommunicationSolutions/README.md

    - Upon signing in, the user will be sent an email containing a code that they will enter to confirm their identity (authentication).

 + Key Feature #2
-   - Scheduling an Appointment: Those who are interested in a consultation can reach out to our client and schedule a phone appointment with him.
+   - Scheduling an Appointment: Those who are interested in a consultation can reach out to our client and schedule a phone appointment.
-   - A list of available times will be shown when the interested person navigates to page, through the use of a calendar.
-   - The complete functionality will be implemented in CSC 191.
+   - A customer will be presented a form where they can fill out the time, date, and any notes they want to keep.
+   - Once an appointment is scheduled, it will appear on the admin side where they can view a list of upcoming meetings.
+In addition they can cancel or reschedule any of the upcoming meetings.
+   - A customer can also ask to reschedule or cancel an appointment when logged in.

 + Key Feature #3
    - Testimonial Page: Read about other businesses our client has worked with, and how their business has succeeded thanks to his assistance.